 Visit and view our publication wall (L05 level 1, Logan Campus), it is testament to all of the great work you all do!
 What a productive year.
 We have had 121 peer-reviewed publications in 2014 with 38 still under review.

 Get Published!
 Increasing publication output is important to everyone involved in research.
-Getting published increases your career opportunities and ensures your important research findings wil be readily accessible by key stakeholders.
+Getting published increases your career opportunities and ensures your important research findings will be readily accessible by key stakeholders.
 The Research Support Unit can provide you with valuable assistance ensuring your research gets published without the hassle.
-If you are interested in receiving publication support or would like some more information, please contract the Research Support Unit at email@example.com.
+If you are interested in receiving publication support or would like some more information, please contract the Research Support Unit at firstname.lastname@example.org.